msfjarvis/msfjarvis.dev/content/posts/improving-dependency-sync-speeds-for-your-gradle-project/index.md

 In Android Studio, create a new run configuration with a commonly used task that will require your entire dependency tree, such as `assembleDebug` and specify the `--refresh-dependencies` flag so that it looks like this:

-// insert Run configuration window screenshot
+{{< figure src="run-configuration.png" title="The Android Studio Run configuration window configured with the task ':android:assembleDebug --refresh-dependencies'" >}}

 When you run this task, you'll see the Build tool window at the bottom get populated with logs of Gradle downloading dependencies and the Downloads info tab will start accumulating the statistics for it.
-Once the task is complete, you should end up with something that looks like this:

-// insert Download info tool window screenshot
+{{< figure src="download-info.png" title="Download info window showing a list of network requests and their sources while the task is running" >}}

 ## How Gradle fetches your dependencies